Connecting people one drink at a time.

 socialmix employs a three-stakeholder model.
 For the patron, it’s finding the perfect drink for the specific moment.
 For the mixologist or bartender, it’s figuring out ways to gain recognition to grow their career.
 And for the establishment or brand, it’s adopting new strategies to increase revenue and improve margins.

-- Mobile Experience – A mobile app for personalized drink recommendations and 'how to' recipes based on your interests, history & location.
+- Mobile Experience – A mobile app for personalized drink recommendations and experiences based on interests, history & location.

-- Engagement – A tool for establishments and brands to engage with targeted customers through data and social experiences.
+- Engagement – A tool for establishments and brands to engage with targeted customers through behavioral and social experiences.

 - Marketplace – A platform for freelance mixologists, bartenders and entertainers to compete for services, jobs & events.